The Montessori Octahedron Mobile — The First Colour Mobile (4–6 Weeks)

 See the full guide: How to Hang Montessori Visual Mobiles Safely

-Making an Octahedron mobile
+Making a Montessori Octahedron mobile

 Some families choose to make the Octahedron mobile themselves, either from sourced materials or using a prepared DIY kit.
 Both approaches can work well.